-"Faith is important for everyone.
+for everyone.
 I use the qualifier 'professed' faith, because it has been my experience that those who bellow about the superiority of their chosen faith are charlatans and lack the strength of character valued by the very faith they proclaim they possess.

 "This can sometimes make candidates wary of discussing their faith, but leaders should not be afraid of their spiritual beliefs.
 They should embrace them.
-They will gain more respect as people who hold interests to do what we can to ensure that those steadfast to their beliefs than if they abandon their faith or misuse their faith for the sake of the ballot."
+They will gain more respect as people who hold steadfast to their beliefs than if they abandon their faith or misuse their faith for the sake of the ballot.'